AlexanderMelde/ml-services/README.md

 5. Download an example notebook by using `git clone https://github.com/solliancenet/udacity-intro-to-ml-labs.git`
 6. From within the Jupyter interface, navigate to directory `udacity-intro-to-ml-labs/aml-visual-interface/lab-19/notebook` and open `1st-experiment-sdk-train-model.ipynb`.
 7. Read through the notebook to get a quick overview
 8. Select "Cell" and "Run All" ´, click on the login-link in the first cells output and then wait for the run to be completed.
+If the run stops after the login cell, even though you logged in, just click on "Run All" again.
 9. in the directory `udacity-intro-to-ml-labs/aml-visual-interface/lab-19/notebook/outputs`, you will find the trained `.pkl` model file for each iteration (run).
 ![screenshot of the generated output](images/lab-2-output.jpg)
 10. *Optional:* Modify the notebook as you want and re-run code by clicking on "Kernel" and "Restart & Run All".